 In fact, waking up during the night could be healthier than sleeping for eight hours in a row.
 Thomas Wehr, M.D. found that when people followed a sleep schedule based on natural light exposure, they slept for two three-to-five hour sessions with a one-hour break during the night and reported never feeling more rested.

 Since your brain works so hard during the day, it makes sense that it probably rests while you’re sleeping.
 Not so.
 During the night, your brain remains active.
 By some measures, it’s actually more active when you’re sleeping than when you’re awake.

 Sleep occurs in several stages, each of which has a different effect on your brain’s activity level.
-This interesting page on YourAmazingBrain shows the difference in brain activity between conscious thought, dozing off and deep sleep.

 3. Naps Are Only For Cats And Children